nskalyan/resume-tool/README.md

 # AI-Powered Resume Evaluator, Optimizer & Generator

 ## Overview
 A full-stack application that helps users screen, optimize, and generate resumes using AI.
 It features ATS compliance checks, role fit scoring, personalized suggestions, and a beautiful frontend UI.
-Users can upload resumes, receive actionable feedback, and generate role-specific templates.
+Users can upload resumes, receive actionable feedback, and see role-specific templates.
 ---

 ## Features